-With AUTO HEADER LIFT installed and AHHC engaged, the header will lift up automatically when you pull back on the GSL.
+With AUTO HEADER LIFT installed and AHHC engaged, header will lift up automatically when you pull back on GSL.

-10. Set the values for MANUAL HHC RAISE RATE (C) and MANUAL HHC LOWER RATE (D) for best performance according to ground conditions.
+Set values for MANUAL HHC RAISE RATE (C) and MANUAL HHC LOWER RATE (D) for best performance according to ground conditions.

-Set the values for HHC HEIGHT SENSITIVITY (A) and HHC TILT SENSITIVITY (B) for best performance according to ground conditions.
+11. Set values for HHC HEIGHT SENSITIVITY (A) and HHC TILT SENSITIVITY (B) for best performance according to ground conditions.

-Checking Voltage Range from the Combine Cab (New Holland CR Series)
+Checking Voltage Range from Combine Cab (New Holland CR Series)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

-- 1. Position the header 150 mm (6 in.) above the ground. - 2.
-Ensure header float is unlocked. - 3.
-Select DIAGNOSTICS (A) on the main page.
+- 1. Position header 150 mm (6 in.) above ground. - 2.
+Select DIAGNOSTICS (A) on main page.
 The DIAGNOSTICS page displays.

-4. Select SETTINGS (A).
+3. Select SETTINGS (A).
 The SETTINGS page displays.

-- 5. Select HEADER HEIGHT/TILT (A) from the GROUP drop-down menu. - 6.
+- 4. Select HEADER HEIGHT/TILT (A) from GROUP drop-down menu. - 5.
 Select HEADER HEIGHT SENS.
-L (B) from the PARAMETER drop-down menu.
+L (B) from PARAMETER drop-down menu.

-- 7. Select GRAPH (A).
-The exact voltage (B) is displayed at the top of the page. - 8.
-Raise and lower the header to see the full range of voltage readings. - 9.
-If the sensor voltage is not within the low and high limits shown in 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 70, or if the range between the low and high limits is insufficient, you need to make adjustments.
-For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 73 and Adjusting Header Height Sensor Voltage Range (Right Side), page 73.
+- 6. Select GRAPH (A).
+The exact voltage (B) is displayed at top of page. - 7.
+Raise and lower header to see full range of voltage readings. - 8.
+If sensor voltage is not within low and high limits shown in 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 72, or if range between low and high limits is insufficient, you need to make adjustments.
+For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 74 and Adjusting Header Height Sensor Voltage Range (Right Side), page 75.

-Calibrating the Auto Header Height Control (New Holland CR Series)
+Calibrating Auto Header Height Control (New Holland CR Series)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

-Check the following conditions before starting the header calibration procedure:
+Check following conditions before starting header calibration procedure:

-- · The header is attached to the combine.
+- · The header is attached to combine.

-- The combine is on level ground, with the header level to the ground.
+- The combine is on level ground, with header level to ground.

-- · The engine is running.
+- The engine is running.

-- The combine is not moving.
+- · The combine is not moving.

-- No faults have been received from the Header Height Controller (HHC) module.
+- No faults have been received from Header Height Controller (HHC) module.

-- Header/feeder is disengaged.
+- · Header/feeder is disengaged.

-- Lateral flotation buttons are NOT pressed.
+- Lateral float buttons are NOT pressed.

-- ESC key is NOT pressed.
+- · ESC key is NOT pressed.

-To calibrate the AHHC, follow these steps:
+To calibrate AHHC, follow these steps:

-Select CALIBRATIONS (A) on the main page.
+Select CALIBRATIONS (A) on main page.
 The CALIBRATION page displays.

-2. Select the CALIBRATION drop-down arrow (A).
+2. Select CALIBRATION drop-down arrow (A).

-3. Select HEADER (A) from the list of calibration options.
+3. Select HEADER (A) from list of calibration options.

-4. Follow the calibration steps in the order in which they appear on the screen.
-As you proceed through the calibration process, the display will automatically update to show the next step.
+4. Follow calibration steps in order in which they appear on screen.
+As you proceed through calibration process, display will automatically update to show next step.

-Pressing the ESC key during any of the steps or letting the system sit idle for more than three minutes will cause the calibration procedure to stop.
+Pressing ESC key during any of steps or letting system sit idle for more than three minutes will cause calibration procedure to stop.